NatalliaSh/Sushi-project/README.md

 ## Description

 - SPA with dynamic change DOM based on the DOM API.\
-  (dynamic loading of page content, products cards and contact information depending on chosen city/address and URL)
+  (dynamic loading of the page content, products cards and contact information in dependance of chosen city/address and URL)

 - Implemented custom client routing based on the History API.